intelsdi-x/snap-plugin-publisher-elasticsearch/README.md

 This plugin supports publishing metrics to Elasticsearch endpoint

-It is used in the [snap framework] (http://github.com/intelsdi-x/snap).
+It is used in the [Snap framework] (http://github.com/intelsdi-x/snap).

 1. [Getting Started](#getting-started)